vorpalnet/blade/libs/framework/src/main/java/org/vorpal/blade/framework/v2/callflow/README.md

 every response.
 Pretty quickly, you will find yourself implementing state variables to keep track of all the dialogs.
 It gets ugly real fast.

-Instead, the Vorpal:BLADE APIs utilize lambda expressions to simplify things.
+Instead, the BLADE APIs utilize lambda expressions to simplify things.

 For instance, here's an example: